topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 2E20: 0B 0C 0D 0E 0B 0C 0D 0E 02 02 02 02 02 02 02 02
 2E30: 05 05 01 05 05 01 05 05 01 05 05 01 00 FF FF FF
 ; Pattern 28
+; This is the 'Angry movement pattern'.
+; At the end of that sequence, the alien formation is further down.
 T2E40:
 2E40: 0B 0C 0D 0E 01 01 01 18 03 19 06 06 1A 04 1B 05
 2E50: 18 03 19 06 06 1A 04 04 04 04 04 04 04 04 04 1B